naim30/soundrop/README.md

 ### Share :

-You can create your personal recipe of sound and share it with your friends.
+Create your personal recipe of sound, copy your recipe and share it with your friends.
 <br>
 Paste recipe and press enter, it will play sound mix they created.